duk/dukleenet/_posts/2018-07-22-React-without-Build-Crap.md

 Don't get me wrong.
 I like ReactJs.

 What I do not like is the whole build system around it.
 I believe it's overwhelming and encourages shallow knowledge on the subject.
-If you want to learn ReactJS the right way, do you spend hours setting up environment.
+If you want to learn ReactJS the right way, don't waste your time setting up environment.
 Don't even use create-react-app for that matter; do not fall for 'just use my shit so that I keep all the knowledge and you stay as my dumb user who really know anything.'

 ```html